-The next session of Engaging Spirituality begins May 11 and will feature Breathing Under Water, a book by Franciscan priest Richard Rohr.
+As an example, a recent session of Engaging Spirituality featured Breathing Under Water, a book by Franciscan priest Richard Rohr.

 There is usually some reading associated with this group and meetings include personal/faith sharing and prayer.
-Leaders for this session are Melissa Allison and Pastor Kathi.
+Facilitators include Pastor Ouk-Yean and various other lay-leaders.

 If you would like to find out more or join this group for an upcoming session, sign up on a worship attendance card or send a note to email@example.com.
 This group normally has a maximum of 12 participants.

 The Book Club reads a variety of works from biographies to current novels, from soul-enriching stories to classics.
 It meets during the school year on the

 4th Monday of each month from 4–5:30pm, in the Fireside Room of the Campbell UMC Campus and began a new year of reading and discussing in September, and will go through May.
 Click on the link above for current information & book selections.

 50+ Unlimited is made up of men and women, age 50 and older who come together for fellowship and fun in a variety of activities throughout the year.
 There is no membership requirement; all are invited.
 We hope to grow in our sense of belonging to a caring community by participating with others in casual, enjoyable events in a wide variety of settings.
 There are opportunities for barbecues, potlucks, a Christmas party, attendance at Stanford Theater for movie classics, and other events that are listed on the calendar in the Fellowship Hall.
 Contact: FiftyPlus@campbellunited.org